Ministry of Agriculture

 - Just before or immediately after bloom.

-- Every 10 to 14 days until grapes begin to soften and red varieties begin development of color and white varieties change from green to white or yellow.
-If Kumulus (sulphur) is used, shorten the spray interval to 7-10 days.
+- Every 10 to 14 days until grapes begin to soften and red varieties begin development of colour and white varieties change from green to white or yellow.
+If sulphur is used, shorten the spray interval to 7-10 days.

 Contact your winery at the beginning of the season to determine the acceptable pre-harvest intervals for any pesticides or sulphur products that may be used in the growing season.
 Some products contribute to the development of off-odours and off-flavours and may interfere with the fermentation process.